largecats/largecats.github.io/_posts/2019-07-31-set-up-pyspark-with-jupyter-notebook.md

     ![](/images/findspark-tryout.png){:width="800px"}

-Note that option 1 does not require manually creating a `SparkContext` instance, while option 2 does.
+Note that option 1 does not require manually creating a `SparkContext` object, while option 2 does.
 As a result, if the notebook created in option 1 is not opened from PySpark but from a regular Jupyter Notebook, the `sc` variable would not be recognized.
 Vice versa, if the notebook created in option 2 is opened from PySpark, the line `sc = pyspark.SparkContext()` would be redundant, and the program would raise an error saying that only one `SparkContext` can be run at once.